One question I see asked at least weekly about ad campaigns are what is the typical ad campaign duration they start to

 There’s usually a time that you can point to and say that an ad is either working or not.
 That is if you’re able to separate yourself from the investment you personally put in to get things running.
-If you can dismiss all that hard work and separate yourself then you’ll be able to be the point of success or failure.
+If you can separate yourself from your hard work then you’ll be able to see the point of success or failure.

 When I advertised with Yelp the time it took for me to realize it wasn’t going to do much was one month (it was a three-month contract).

 When I run Google campaigns they should start showing some results within a week if you have enough budget ($5-$10 per day).
 Some campaigns will be an instant hit while others may take a week for Google to learn what works best.Ad campaign results should start showing up within the first week & be in full swing in week 2.
 Click To Tweet